Seasonal Allergy Self-Care Guide:

 (requires a physician/clinician

-both steroid and rescue (albuterol) inhalers.
+both steroid (like QVar) and rescue (albuterol) inhalers.
 These are usually prescribed for

 allergy-induced asthma and other reactive airway issues.